-Exercises – in particular, stretches to keep your foot and ankle strong and mobile are important, if pain allows.
-Stretching the plantar fascia is particularly important, especially if symptoms are worse in the morning.
+Stretching exercises for the plantar fascia and calf muscles is particularly important, especially if symptoms are worse in the morning.

 Ultimately, getting rid of long-term pain means stretching the plantar fascia so it does not put additional strain on the insertion to the heel.